robotcomm/robotcomm.github.io/working/thingworx_navigate.md

 * Chrome emulation extension for IE [(installation instructions)][1]
 * License X or X - obtain from [IT self-service][2]

+#### Partial and Exact Match Search

+Partial matching uses 'wildcard' characters to allow users to find multiple Windchill resources that share a common name or 'root' (example, a 'base' part number).
+The wildcard character, an asterisk, may be placed at the beginning, middle, or end of a search string.

+    Leading (*1234) matches resources with a name ending in '1234' Trailing (1234*) matches resources with a name beginning with '1234' Middle (12*34) matches resources with a name that begins with '12' and ends with '34'

+The most effective strategy when the base part / assembly number is known is to combine leading and trailing wildcards (example, '*1234*')

 ## View Design Files

 Use the search function to retrieve ASM and PRT files.
 To ensure you are returning a result set that contains all applicable files, enter the base part or assembly number with an asterisk before and after the search term.